-Rotary Foundation Global Grant Scholarships are used to fund graduate level scholarships and sustainable, measurable and needs-based community service projects to be completed during your scholarship period related to one or more of the following Rotary Six Areas of Focus: Peace and Conflict, Prevention/Resolution, Disease Prevention and Treatment, Water and Sanitation, Maternal and Child Health, Basic Education and Literacy, Economic and Community Development.
-This is a year-long grant for projects outside of the U.S. in collaboration with a host Rotary Club.
+Rotary Global Grant Scholarships are used to fund graduate-level scholarships in countries outside the United States, and sustainable, measurable and needs-based community service projects to be completed during your scholarship period, both of which must be related to one or more of Rotary’s Six Areas of Focus.
+This is a year-long grant funded by a sponsor Rotary Club for a project in collaboration with a host Rotary Club.
 Rotary seeks out students who are prepared for the challenge of serving as outstanding ambassadors of goodwill.
 Awardees are given a $30,000 scholarship which covers airfare, living expenses & tuition.

 - Peace and Conflict Prevention/Resolution: preferred academic programs and majors include prevention/resolution, peace and justice studies, international relations or law with a specialization in peace and conflict.

 - Water and Sanitation: preferred academic programs and majors include water science/engineering, water management, environmental science, epidemiology, and parasitology.